Andrew-Musselman/ticky-tacky-toe/README.md

 To win the game a player needs to claim three spaces in a row.
 If there are no spaces left and neither player has claimed three in a row this results in a draw.
 The game ends after someone wins or it results in a draw.
 Once the game is over the game board resets itself for a new game, and if there is a winner that is updated in the player data section on either side of the game board.

 ![End Game](https://user-images.githubusercontent.com/92277979/150052565-29b9e194-b32f-4c31-8ac0-75e6dec444c7.gif)

+### Wins and Challenges
+Writing the code for this game one of my biggest personal wins was keeping the Data Model and DOM manipulation separate.
+I wrote out all of the code for the data model and had the game fully functional before I worked on the DOM manipulation.
+I was very proud of this accomplishment, and it helped me better understand what every function was doing.

+One of my biggest challenges in this project was writing the logic to check for win conditions and to check for Draw.
+This code was challenging for me because of the way I set up my Game class where every space was an object in an array.
+Nesting the data this way made it difficult for me to write the logic concisely in order to check for specific conditions.